 The parameter object current-directory is bound to the current working directory.
 Calling this procedure with no argument returns the absolute normalized path of the directory and calling this procedure with one argument sets the directory to new-current-directory.
-The initial binding of this parameter object is the current working directory of the current process.
-The path returned by current-directory always contains a trailing directory separator.
-Modifications of the parameter object do not change the current working directory of the current process (i.e. that is accessible with the UNIX getcwd() function and the Microsoft Windows GetCurrentDirectory.
+The initial binding of this parameter object is the path returned by initial-current-directory.
+The path returned by currentdirectory always contains a trailing directory separator.
+Modifications of the parameter object do not change the current working directory of the current process (i.e. that is accessible with the UNIX getcwd() function and the Microsoft Windows GetCurrentDirectory function).
 It is an error to mutate the string returned by current-directory.

 '''

 (current-directory)

 "/Users/feeley/gambit/doc/"

 (current-directory "..")

 (current-directory)

 "/Users/feeley/gambit/"

+(initial-current-directory)

+"/Users/feeley/gambit/doc/

 (path-expand "foo" "~~")

-"/usr/local/Gambit-C/foo"
+"/usr/local/Gambit/foo"

 (parameterize ((current-directory "~~")) (path-expand "foo"))

-"/usr/local/Gambit-C/foo"
+"/usr/local/Gambit/foo"

 '''

-(path-expand path origin-directory)
+(path-expand path [origin-directory])